EducationalTestingService/skll/doc/run_experiment.rst

             beginning of the full name (e.g., ``RescaledSVR``) to get a version of the regressor where predictions are rescaled and constrained to better match the training set.

+    **custom_model_path** *(Optional)*
+        Path to a .py file that defines a custom model.
+This file will be imported dynamically.
+This is only required if a custom learner in specified in the list of learners.

     **fixed_parameters** *(Optional)*
         List of dicts containing parameters you want to have fixed for each